tu-studio/studio-docs/docs/EN324/multichannel-mode.md

 3. Load the desired scene with the [midas mixer](https://www.midasconsoles.com/product.html?modelCode=P0BI9)
     1. Press scenes
     2. Press right-arrow key
-    3. scroll with left knob to the scene
+    3. Scroll with left knob to the scene
-    4. load the scene by pressing the left knob and confirming with the right-arrow key
+    4. Load the scene by pressing the left knob and confirming with the right-arrow key
 4. Press "Group DCA 1-8" Button to shows the master fader
 5. Roll the white table to the desired position (be careful not to roll over cable)